 return_type function_name (data_type array_name[])

-C++ Passing as an Unsized Array to Function Example
+Passing an Unsized Array to a Function in C++ Example:

-Let us take an instance to demonstrate how we can pass as an unsized array to function in C++.
+Let's consider an example to illustrate how we can pass an array without a specified size to a function in C++.

 Example